able-app/docs/ε elements/appbarcontrol/abc-pieces.md

 # App Bar - Pieces

-Primitive: The individual actionable buttons, icons, and text that are grouped together under App Bar Controls for use in an app bar.
+Collection: The individual actionable buttons, icons, and text that are grouped together under App Bar Controls for use in an app bar.

 ### Types